U.S. flag

 Procedures for emergency certification of payments apply to bulk files and summary certifications only.

-The federal entity must request permission from the Executive Director, Treasury Payment Center, or designee, to use the manual certification procedure.
-After permission is received, the federal entity requester sends the manual certification by fax or as a scanned file via email to the Treasury Payment Center.
-The federal entity requester must have a current, valid FS Form 210 or FS Form 2958DO on file with Fiscal Service and must be a CO or designating official.
-The signature must be verifiable against the signature on FS Form 210, under which the federal entity requester was designated.
+The federal entity must request permission from the Assistant Commissioner, Federal Disbursing Services Center, or the Assistant Commissioner's designee, to use the manual certification procedure.
+After permission is received, the federal entity requester sends the manual certification by PDF file, with digital signatures of the CO, via email to the Federal Disbursing Services Center.
+The federal entity must have a current, valid FS Form 210 or FS Form 2958DO in SPS and the requester must be a CO or designating official.
+The digital signature must be verifiable against the signature on FS Form 210, under which the federal entity requester was designated.

-The Treasury Payment Center provides a one-time use password to the federal entity requester who signed the Fiscal Service 210CO (see the above paragraph).
-This one-time use password adds a degree of security to the transaction.
-In addition, the requirement for password use in emergencies also can be used to rebut auditor queries.
-If the password is issued via email, the Treasury Payment Center sends it from the official Fiscal Service email account (@fiscal.treasury.gov) to the recipient’s official government email account (.gov).
+The Federal Disbursing Services Center provides a one-time use password to the federal entity requester who signed the Fiscal Service 210CO (see the above paragraph).
+This one-time use password is for purposes of heightening the security of the transaction.
+The password typically will be issued via email, sent by the Federal Disbursing Services Center from the official Fiscal Service email account (@fiscal.treasury.gov) to the recipient’s official government email account (.gov).

-If requested, Fiscal Service provides a blank SF 1166 to the federal entity.
-The SF 1166 also is available at SPS.
+If requested, Fiscal Service will provide a blank SF 1166 to the federal entity.
+The SF 1166 is also available at SPS.

-The federal entity submits by fax or email a completed SF 1166 with the one-time password entered in the “Password” block.
+The federal entity submits the PDF fillable SF 1166 form by emailing a completed copy with the one-time password entered in the “Password” block.

-Although the Treasury Payment Center normally rejects certifications if the sum of the TAS/BETCs in the certification does not match the certification total dollar amount, it does not reject emergency certifications.
-Federal entities must still perform due diligence to use a valid TAS/BETC combination for emergency payment certifications, and may reference the Fiscal Service reference data for TAS/BETCs available at SAM.
-If the TAS/BETC from the emergency certification is not correct, federal entities must reclassify transactions in CARS after the payment is disbursed.
+Although the Federal Disbursing Services Center normally rejects certifications if the sum of the TAS/BETCs in the certification does not match the certification total dollar amount, it will not reject an emergency certification for this reason.
+Federal entities must also perform due diligence to use a valid TAS/BETC combination for emergency payment certifications, and may reference the Fiscal Service reference data for TAS/BETCs available at SAM.
+However, if the TAS/BETC from the emergency certification is not correct, federal entities must reclassify transactions in CARS after the payment is disbursed.
 It is the responsibility of the federal entity to ensure proper classification in their CARS Account Statement.

 • The CO is not on file, or the signature does not match the form on file.